 Moving in with your significant other is a huge step.
 A massive step!
 But it’s also an exciting and awesome and fun step.
 Dave and I both knew very early in our relationship that this was it – we were going to be together forever.
 We weren’t ready to get married, but we knew we would get married someday.

 We were in college at the time, and we each had our own place.
 Moving in together wasn’t even planned.
 It was just something that happened gradually, and all of a sudden all of Dave’s stuff was at my apartment.
 So we went with it.
 We lived together in some unusual circumstances.
 First with my roommate, then with six of Dave’s roommates.
-Finally, almost two and a half years ago, we got a place that was really ours.
+Finally, after being together for a couple of years, we finally got a place just for us.

 I wouldn’t change any of it.
 Living with Dave has been the best decision I’ve ever made.
 It’s brought me the most fun, as well as the most frustration.
 As much as we’ve loved it, there have been bumps in the road.
 Today, though, I’m sharing some steps you can take to make moving in with your significant other (more of) a breeze.